FREE Shipping on Orders Over $100 | Same Day Shipping Available For Select Products.Learn More

 Low-deflection shafts minimize the sideways movement of the cue ball when applying English, making it easier to predict ball paths and execute complex shots.
 Carbon fiber shafts take this concept further, offering exceptional consistency and durability while virtually eliminating deflection concerns.

-4. Tip Type and Size: Where Precision Meets Control
+4. Tip Type and Size

 Smaller tips provide greater precision for delicate shots but require more accuracy in your stroke.
 Larger tips offer more forgiveness and power transfer but sacrifice some fine control.
 Many pros start with a 13 mm tip as it provides an excellent balance between control and forgiveness.